Is your nonprofit making the most of its fundraising opportunities? With employer appends, you can use donor data to improve fundraising efforts.

 Accurate Append is another option for a data append service.
 Specialized in businesses, Accurate Append works to append customer data.
 This service focuses on providing timely and accurate results in a cost-effective manner.

 Accurate Append offers a wide range of data append services.
-In addition to employer appends, they offer email, phone and demographic appends as well.
+In addition to employer appends, they offer email, phone, and demographic appends as well.
 If you have existing email data or get an email append from them, the service offers email verification.

 Webbula is a data append service that primarily serves email marketers, CRM directors, and advertisers.
 This company places an emphasis on appending email data and helping marketers maintain email hygiene.
-Webbula’s best fit for a client would be a business looking to elevate their email marketing.
+Webbula’s best fit for a client would be a business looking to elevate its email marketing.

 Webbula’s services include email hygiene and verification, lead validation, and data enhancement.
 Data enhancement includes various data append services, including email and address appends.
 These services aim to help email marketers better target and reach customers.